Diffusion-based Iterative Counterfactual Explanations for Fetal Ultrasound Image Quality Assessment: Method

 where $\mathcal{L}_c$ is the classification loss which guides towards the desired label $y$, $\mathcal{L}_p$ is an l2-based perceptual loss which guides the process in terms of proximity, and $\lambda_c$ and $\lambda_p$ are hyperparameters which control the guidance strength.
-Typical applications focus on localized counterfactual changes and use a pixel-based l1-norm for $\mathcal{L}_p$~\cite{jeanneret2023adversarial, weng2023fast} or this is added as an extra term on the noisy images~\cite{jeanneret2022diffusion}.
+Typical applications focus on localized counterfactual changes and use a pixel-based l1-norm for $\mathcal{L}_p$~\cite{jeanneret2023adversarial, weng2024fast} or this is added as an extra term on the noisy images~\cite{jeanneret2022diffusion}.
 Our loss function prioritizes broad changes while preserving anatomical fidelity.

-Yet, achieving global changes is challenging, as setting $\tau$ for a limited noise level preserves semantic information in one-step denoised predictions but allows guidance mostly in refinement stages~\cite{yu2023freedom}.
-Increasing the strength of $\lambda_c$ may result in not meaningful generations~\cite{bansal2023universal}.
-Thus, we propose a \textbf{Diff}usion\textbf{-}based \textbf{I}terative \textbf{C}ounterfactual \textbf{E}xplanation approach (Diff-ICE) to enhance confidence in counterfactuals and enable more global alterations.
-Through $L$ iterations of the counterfactually guided reverse process, each using the previous output as input, we refine the counterfactuals while maintaining fidelity constraints close to the original input $\mathbf{x}$ in Eq.~\eqref{eq:loss}.
+Yet, achieving global changes is challenging.
+Setting $\tau$ for a limited noise level preserves semantic information in one-step denoised predictions but allows guidance mostly in refinement stages~\cite{yu2023freedom}.
+Naively increasing the classifier guidance strength $\lambda_c$ may result in non-meaningful generations or adversarial examples~\cite{bansal2023universal}.
+Thus, we propose a \textbf{Diff}usion\textbf{-}based \textbf{I}terative \textbf{C}ounterfactual \textbf{E}xplanation approach (Diff-ICE) to enhance confidence and enable global alterations.
+Through $L$ iterations of the counterfactually guided reverse process, each using the previous output as input, we refine the output while maintaining fidelity constraints close to the original input $\mathbf{x}$ in Eq.~\eqref{eq:loss}.
 Our approach is summarized in Fig.~\ref{fig:method}.